wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 ## Knowledge area - Business acumen
 >![Business acumen knowledge area](../media/business-acumen.png)

-Many service adoption specialists come from the marketing or communication sides of an organization.
+Many Service Adoption Specialists come from the marketing or communication sides of an organization.
 This is often because they've had success driving change in other areas in the past and are now tasked with a larger initiative.
 This initiative might not be directly related to technology.
 Instead they're tasked with product or service improvements and as a result need better technology to deliver on this goal.
 Those who come from IT backgrounds also have detailed knowledge of the state of the organization and its ability to respond to market changes and customer demands.
 Whatever your background you need a deep understanding of the strategic, competitive, cultural, and financial needs of your business.

 It's essential to understand the imperatives of your company.
 This is the "connective tissue" between the technology change and the behavioral motivation needed to deliver change.
 Every organization has goals.
 Altering the strategy and culture of a company can spur product and service improvements.
 Every commercial enterprise has to control costs while also increasing revenue.
 (While these outcomes might not apply to certain not-for-profit or governmental organizations, these organizations have their own initiatives.)